 OROSZ: That's correct.
 And so depending on how you do the statistics, roughly half of the stars you see at night are in multiple systems, are either pairs or even groups of three, four, five, six even.
 So the star like the sun that's single is actually sort of an exception.

 FLATOW: And how do you discover the pair of stars?

 OROSZ: Well, in the case of Kepler-47, we see the orbits of the two stars basically edge-on.
-And so every seven and a half days, we see a fairly deep eclipse when the smallest star passes in front of the bigger star.
+And so every seven and a half days, we see a fairly deep eclipse when the smaller star passes in front of the bigger star.
 And so we measure a 15 percent decrease in the light.
 Now, backing up, I should say the Kepler telescope, what it does, it simply measures brightness of about 160,000 stars versus time.
-And it does that round the clock, you know, 24 hours a day and seven days a week.
+And it does that around the clock, you know, 24 hours a day, seven days a week.
 And so when the stars eclipse each other, we can see those brightness dips pretty easily.
 And so that's why we were looking at Kepler-47, because it was an eclipsing binary.

 OROSZ: Yes.
 So we see the orbits of the planets basically, again, from an edge-on perspective.
 And so once in orbit, the star or the planet passes in front of the stars.
 It's sort of like what Venus did back in June, you know, it transited across the face of the sun.
 And so there was roughly a tenth of a percent drop in the brightness of the sun.

 FLATOW: And you can see a tenth of one percent drop?